Code-Institute-Submissions/GeorgianF-Kenpachi-P5-CI-FebResub/README.md

 # **Kenpachi eStore**
-The website is a online platform that allows users to purchase high quality katanas, tantos, wakazashis.\ The name of the store is based on the characted on Zaraki Kenpachi, from the anime [Bleach](https://bleach.fandom.com/wiki/Kenpachi_Zaraki)\
+The website is a online platform that allows users to purchase high quality katana, tanto, wakazashi.\
+The name of the store is based on the characted on Zaraki Kenpachi, from the anime [Bleach](https://bleach.fandom.com/wiki/Kenpachi_Zaraki)\
 Although he is known to be a violent fighter, Zaraki's actions tend to be for the best.\
 Zaraki lives for battle, and enjoys a good fight more than anything.
 He even holds back in an effort to make any fight last longer.\